 March 28, 1912: Norris is indicted for arson.

 In April 1912, as a Senate investigating committee held hearings into the sinking of the Titanic, women in the Norris courtroom sang “Old Time Religion” after the jury announced his acquittal on the charge of perjury.

 And after a much-delayed trial in 1914 Norris was acquitted of arson.
 The congregation of First Baptist Church had rebuilt its burned building in 1913.
 In fact, the new building was finished before Norris’s trials were finished.
 Norris conducted services in the Byers Opera House while the new church building was being built.
 Clip is from the January 24, 1914 Star-Telegram.

 Photo from Fort Worth, “The Convention City,” 1921, Amon Carter Museum.

-The First Baptist complex would eventually cover a city block, have a sanctuary that could accommodate five thousand worshippers.
+The First Baptist complex would eventually cover a city block and feature a sanctuary that could accommodate five thousand worshippers.